by-jp/www.byjp.me/content/notes/twitter/11531629393/index.md

 - imported
 - from-twitter
 ---
 Oh.My.God.
-Kiddie cinema packages are totally worth their £3\!
-Popcorn, chocolate, capri-sun AND a Dragon-3D plastic watch\!
-Freakin' A\!
+Kiddie cinema packages are totally worth their £3!
+Popcorn, chocolate, capri-sun AND a Dragon-3D plastic watch!
+Freakin' A!